Iran discovers new oil field with 50 billion barrels of crude | DW | 10.11.2019

 Iranian President Hassan Rouhani on Sunday said a new oil field was discovered in the Khuzestan province.

-He said the new field has an estimated 50 billion barrels of crude oil, which would boost the country's proven reserves by a third.
+He said the new field has more than 50 billion barrels of crude oil, which would boost the country's proven reserves by a third.

+"I am telling the White House that in the days when you sanctioned the sale of Iranian oil, the country's workers and engineers were able to discover 53 billion barrels of oil," Rouhani said.

 More to follow…